HandsOnDataViz/book/docs/HandsOnDataViz.md

 At the end, we will introduce chart templates with JavaScript’s [Chart.js](chartjs.html) library, which give you a lot of control over how the charts look.
-Working with Chart.js will require you to [modify and host code templates with GitHub](github.html), which is described in detail in Chapter 8.
+Working with Chart.js will require you to [edit and host code templates with GitHub](github.html), which is described in detail in Chapter 8.

 See also related chapters in this book: